Global stability of Minkowski space for the Einstein-Maxwell-Klein-Gordon system in generalized wave coordinates: Introduction

 In these coordinates Kauffman \cite{Ka18} proved that the same kind of Morawetz estimates as in \cite{LS} hold for MKG on the background of a metric that is asymptotic to Schwarzschild at null infinity.
 The purpose of this paper is to couple MKG to Einstein using \cite{Ka18} to estimate the MKG fields.

 In order to deal with more difficult matter fields we prove global existence for Einstein's equations directly in the new coordinates by composing the wave coordinates with the change of variables above.
-The change of variables can either be thought of as the new metric satisfying a generalized wave coordinate condition, cf. \cite{Hu,HV20}, or the new metric satisfying the equation obtained by replacing derivatives with covariant derivatives with respect to the change of variables.
+The change of variables can either be thought of as the new metric satisfying a generalized wave coordinate condition, \beq \widetilde{g}^{\beta\gamma}\widetilde{\Gamma}^\alpha_{\beta\gamma} = \Wcal^\alpha(\widetilde{g}) \eq for some function $\Wcal^\alpha$ as in Appendix B, cf. \cite{Hu,HV20}, or the new metric satisfying the equation obtained by replacing derivatives with covariant derivatives with respect to the change of variables.
 This will introduce new error terms but they are fast decaying and easily estimated.
-However, the estimates of the quasilinear part simplifies substantially because the commutators of the vector fields with the wave operator in these coordinates decay much faster.
-Moreover, the estimates of the semilinear terms are also simplified substantially by using Lie derivatives, which as observed in \cite{L17} preserve the geometric weak null structure of the semilinear terms.
-As a byproduct of our proof we hence have an improved proof of the vacuum case as well, that we think will be useful to deal with more difficult matter fields.
+However, the estimates of the quasilinear part simplifies substantially because the commutators of the vector fields with the wave operator in these coordinates have an improved null structure.
+Moreover, the estimates of the semilinear terms are also simplified substantially by using Lie derivatives with respect to the vector fields instead of vector fields, which as observed in \cite{L17} preserve the geometric weak null structure of the semilinear terms.
+As a byproduct of our proof we hence have an improved proof of the vacuum case as well, that we think will be useful when dealing with more difficult matter fields.
 We will first formulate the result for a general matter field satisfying certain assumptions and then afterward we formulate the theorem in the coupled case specifically for MKG.